xiangyu2022/DisfreeTestAPS/README.md

 The codes for generating the simulations plots takes a relatively long time to run for simulation, so we provide our simulation results
 [here for PRL paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRL/PRL_Simulation_Result) and [here for PRD paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRD/PRD_Simulation_Result_for_Fig1-2) for your reference.

+## Implementation of the codes

+The codes for generating the simulations can be found [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_Simulation.py).

+These simulation results can be used to directly generate the plots in our paper through [the R file](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_plots.R).

+For technical inquiries, please reach out to Xiangyu Zhang at zhan6004@umn.edu.

 ## Tutorials on performing distribution-free tests for your models